Send an SMS Message

 string

-is a message that is included before the message body.
-A newline will be added between the header
+A header is a message that is included before the message body.
+A newline will be added between the header and message body.

 footer